anthonydb/practical-sql/faq-updates-errata.md

 Be sure to download the data files and code examples from this repo using the steps outlined on page xxvii of the book's Introduction.
 That is, on the [main GitHub page for this repo](https://github.com/anthonydb/practical-sql), click the `Clone or Download` button and download a ZIP file with all the materials.
 Trying to copy/paste from GitHub often creates problems because HTML coding can get added to the data.

 In addition, avoid opening or changing CSV files with Excel or a text editor, which can lead to data loss or encoding changes.
+See page 135 of the book for details.

 ### Chapter 9: Inspecting and Modifying Data